 Standout features: 3-way inflation, heavy duty—puncture-resistant and waterproof

-The FRETREE Camping Air Sleeping Pad Mat can be inflated in three ways.
+The This product is currently unavailable can be inflated in three ways.
 Aside from using an air pump or your mouth, you can use its built-in foot pedal to inflate the mattress.
 It will take around 25 seconds or more to have the mattress fully inflated.
 Deflating is also a breeze because of its large valve.

 The materials used for this air mattress are very durable.
 It’s puncture-proof and tear-resistant.
 It comes with an extra thick non-toxic 40D nylon and waterproof TPU layer.
 It can comfortably lay a maximum weight of 660 lbs.